fbpx

 Usually, homeowners install a wall mounted charging station in their car porch, as opposed to standing, to conserve floor space.
 Your installer will help you choose the best position for your charger based on your power supply and how you park your car.

 Some electric car dealers bundle the car and charging unit installation together.
 Whether you purchase them together or separately, your best charger is what matches the charging capacity of your car.
-We’ve compiled a list of popular installers and chargers in Singapore suitable for homes below.
+We’ve compiled a list of popular home charger brands, as well as installers in Singapore below.

 Best EV Home Chargers in Singapore